deviantony/docker-elk/README.md

     LS_JAVA_OPTS: "-Xmx1g -Xms1g"
 ```

-### How can I enable a remote JMX connection to a service?
+### How to enable a remote JMX connection to a service

 As for the Java Heap memory (see above), you can specify JVM options to enable JMX and map the JMX port on the Docker
 host.